Videos by OutKick

 He had an officer in a headlock before making his attempt to walk back to this car and leave the scene.
 It was at that point that the officers resulted to using deadly force.

-In the subsequent days LeBron James spoke out, which prompted Jason Whitlock to call James a bigot, the Milwaukee Bucks protested by not playing its playoff game — a move that was immediately followed by the Rockets and Thunder — and it spurred talk of shutting down the entire league playoffs.
+In the subsequent days LeBron James spoke out, the Milwaukee Bucks protested by not playing its playoff game — a move that was immediately followed by the Rockets and Thunder — and it spurred talk of shutting down the entire league playoffs.

 WNBA players refused to play, leading to this photo, where players spelled out Jacob Blake’s name on their tshirts.
 Yes, the same Jacob Blake who was accused of felony sexual assault and so terrified another black woman that she called police 911 to have police come protect her from Blake.